esintopaktas/DSA-210/README.md

 2. **Data Downloading:** Data for the relevant years were downloaded from the specified websites.
 The data is typically in CSV or Excel format and organized on an annual basis.

-3. **Data Integration:** Data related to wages, health insurance coverage, and socio-economic factors were merged using common keys (e.g., year, age group, racial/ethnic group).

-4. **Preparation for Analysis:** The integrated data was transformed into appropriate formats for statistical analysis and visualizations.